own2pwn/simple-telnetd/README.md

 ## simple-telnetd

-This is a very naiive implementation of a simple telnet daemon for macOS that allows clients to execute a  limited set of commands and receive their output back.
+This is a naiive implementation of a simple telnet daemon for macOS that allows clients to execute a  limited set of commands and receive their output back.

 Each command may have zero or more arguments *(note that string literals with whitespaces [are not supported](./src/IETelnetConnection.m#L36))* and follows this format: